Eileen Dewey, LCSW-C, Program Administrator and Clinical Supervisor | View Resume (PDF)

 Eileen is proud of Columbia Addictions Center and its staff: “We have helped thousands of people and their families.
 We have a fabulous staff; many services have been added over the years and we constantly try to improve.
 But, the one thing that will never change is our dedication to helping people while treating them with dignity and respect.”
 Read more about Eileen’s career: View Highlights (PDF).

 Mandy obtained her Bachelor’s Degree in Philosophy and started her career as Community Organizer, coordinating and implementing programs focused on mentoring, emergency assistance and prevention for youths and adults.
 Winding her way between work, travel, and school, she eventually earned her Master’s Degree in Psychology/Counseling with a focus on how mindfulness and the mind/body connection can enhance all aspects of life.

 Mandy has been licensed as a Professional Counselor since 2004 and is a board approved supervisor for LGPC’s as well as a Certified Addictions and Drug Supervisor.
 When she is not working at the Columbia Addictions Center, she is at her private practice in Towson, Maryland working with people who struggle with anxiety, depression, trauma, and life transitions.

 Mandy believes that having a multi-faceted approach with adults and adolescents who suffer from addictions and mental health issues, is the only way to address the complexities of the human experience.
 Her goal is to help individuals and families learn and heal in a holistic way to lead fulfilled balanced and meaningful lives.

 Outside of work, Mandy enjoys either spending time outdoors or hiding in dark movie theaters… depending on the weather.

 Cindy serves as the Office Manager for the Columbia Addictions Center and brings over 20 years of office administration experience from her prior work with large US Government projects.
 She joined the Columbia Addictions Center in August of 2015 and oversees the broad spectrum of administrative functions in the front office by ensuring smooth and efficient operations.
-She also does case management for our clientele, ensuring that they get the support and follow-through they need to complete our programming successfully.
+She also does case management for our clientele, ensuring that they get the support and follow-through they need to complete our program successfully.

 Litsa Williams, LCSW-C, Mental Health and Substance Abuse Counselor| View Resume (PDF)